2018-2019 Academic Catalogs

 Students must be making satisfactory academic progress toward their major field of study in order to have their I-20 form endorsed each semester.
 ‘Academic progress’ means that the student must be taking course work that satisfies the declared degree requirements and maintain a satisfactory grade point average.
 Students who fail to meet these requirements will not be eligible to have their I-20 form re-endorsed.

 Admitted international graduate students are eligible for graduate teaching, research, or service assistantships.
-International students wishing to be considered for assistantships should submit completed applications to the Graduate School no later than June 1 for the following fall, spring, and summer semesters.
+International students wishing to be considered for assistantships should submit completed applications to the respective program no later than June 1 for the following fall, spring, and summer semesters.
 Conditionally and provisionally admitted students are ineligible for assistantship and tuition award consideration.